mananKoyawala/whatsapp-clone/README.md

 ## Learnings

-- During developing this backend, I learned couple of tools like Docker, Migration, Logging, AWS (s3 bucket), Websocket, How to use Self-Signed certificate (HTTPs) and Data encryption using AES.
+- During developing this backend, I learned couple of tools like Docker, Database Migration, Logging, AWS (s3 bucket), Websocket, How to use Self-Signed certificate (HTTPs) and Data encryption using AES.
 - I used the Clean-code architecture, means every things are divied into layer
 - There are three layers